alessiococchieri/human-values-detection/README.md

 # Human Values Detection Behind Arguments
-In the current work we faced with the Task 4 of the Touché Competition: [Human Value Detection 2023](https://touche.webis.de/semeval23/touche23-web/index.html)
+In the current work, we are tackling Task 4 of the Touché Competition: [Human Value Detection 2023](https://touche.webis.de/semeval23/touche23-web/index.html)
 ## Task
-The task conists of a **multilabel text classification**.
+The task consits of a **multilabel text classification**.
 Given a textual argument and a human value category, classify whether or not the argument draws on that category.

 Arguments are given as a triplet:
 - **Conclusion**: Conclusion text of the argument